Johnson & Johnson, Baby Powder, and Asbestos

 - The company even used its influence to craft its own studies in the mid-1970s—in which they told researchers what results they wanted.

-- The company also tried to influence government studies by having their subsidiary companies act as advisers.
+- The company also tried to influence government studies by having its subsidiary companies act as advisers.

 - Studies continued to find trace amounts of asbestos in the company’s baby powder through the early 2000s, when the company started sourcing its talc from China.